-In a shunt generator, the field winding is connected in parallel with the armature winding so that terminal voltage of the generator is applied across it.
+In this article, you will learn the characteristics of a dc shunt generator.
+A shunt generator is a type of dc generator in which the field winding is connected in parallel with the armature winding so that the terminal voltage of the generator is applied across it.

 The shunt field winding has many turns of fine wire having high resistance.
 Therefore, only a part of armature current flows through shunt field winding and the rest flows through the load.

-Figure shows the connections of a shunt wound generator.
+The figure shows the connections of a shunt-wound generator.
 The armature current Ia splits up into two parts; a small fraction flowing through shunt field winding while the major part goes to the external load.

 Open circuit characteristic

-The O.C.C. of a shunt generator is similar in shape to that of a series generator as shown in Fig. (ii).
+The Open circuit characteristic (OCC) of a shunt generator is similar in shape to that of a series generator as shown in the figure below.